TrellixVulnTeam/swahilipython_SCMU/Doc/library/sunau.rst

 |               | audio file (padded with null bytes).          |
 +---------------+-----------------------------------------------+

-Apart from the info field, all header fields are 4 bytes in size.
+Apart kutoka the info field, all header fields are 4 bytes in size.
 They are all 32-bit unsigned integers encoded in big-endian byte order.

 The :mod:`sunau` module defines the following functions: